 [Section 26 amended by No. 67 of 2003 s.
 62.]

-27. Licences to be available for inspection
+27. Licences to be available for inspection at ERA

 The Authority is to keep available at its office for inspection by members of the public during normal office hours —

 (a) a copy of every licence, as in force from time to time; and